EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 ```
 ![Alt text](../images/coiled_4.PNG)

-If this gives an error like "", you need to install "pip" first, install pip first:
+If this gives an error like "pip' is not recognized as an internal or external command,
+operable program or batch file.", you can solve this by installing pip:

 ```
 conda install pip